-We met and decided to use a systems-analysis approach to their issue.
-A machine broke down after a scheduled shutdown that went awry.
-This breakdown ended up costing the company millions per month in lost revenue.
+We met and decided to investigate using systems-analysis approach a major machine that broke down after a scheduled shutdown and the company could not get running again, costing the company millions per month in lost revenue.

-This complicated and expensive machine required specialized skills and knowledge to manage and operate.
+This complicated and expensive machine required specialized skilled-knowledge.
 The machine ran continuously with eight managers and operators.
-Each manager and operator was responsible for only their area of the machine and its operation.
+Each manager and operator were responsible for only their area of the machine and its operation.

-Each machine manager and operators were trained, experienced, and high performing employees.
-They were proud to have ownership and responsibility for their piece of the machine.
+Each of the machine managers and operators was trained, experienced, high performing employees and were proud to have ownership and responsibility for their piece of the machine.

 When we interviewed them, each stated in one form or another, “This area of the machine and ensuring quality completion from x to y in the SOP is my area of focus.
 My area has not had a breakdown in months.”